caleb531/connect-four/README.md

 My scoring heuristic works by counting connections of chips that intersect with an empty slot, giving exponentially more weight to larger connections.
-For example, every single chip touching an empty slot is worth one point, a connect-two is worth four points, a connect-three is worth eight points, and so on.
+For example, every single chip touching an empty slot is worth four points, a connect-two is worth nine points, a connect-three is worth sixteen points, and so on.
 A winning connection of four or more chips is given the maximum/minimum score.

 In the app, the AI player is lovingly referred to as "Mr. AI".